Rick Perry Wants to Bail Out the Coal Industry

 “In many respects it reminds me of what we just saw with the Clean Power Plan,” he said, referring to the landmark Obama climate policy that the Environmental Protection Agency repealed this week.
 Environmental advocates and public-health groups have alleged that the math used to justify repealing the Clean Power Plan distorts the well-documented benefits of clean-air regulation.

-Greenstone continued: “The high-level political goal is set—and then poor Secretary Perry and Poor [EPA] Administrator Pruitt, having received high-level political direction, have to do the plumbing to make it work.
+Greenstone continued: “The high-level political goal is set—and then poor Secretary Perry and poor [EPA] Administrator Pruitt, having received high-level political direction, have to do the plumbing to make it work.
 And I think this is kind of ugly plumbing precisely because it does not efficiently address any of the two potential market failures floating around—and in fact makes one of them worse.”

 “Coal’s real problem, nuclear’s real problem, and—by the way—renewable’s real problem is natural gas.
 We’re swimming in it,” he said.